abpio/abp-commercial-docs/en/startup-templates/microservice/synchronous-interservice communication.md

   ![Add order service module dependency into the Administration Service](../../images/orderservice-module-added-productservice.png)

-Now you can use Product related services in your OrderService application layer:
+Now you can call Product Application Services from the OrderService application :

 ![Add order service module dependency into the Administration Service](../../images/orderservice-using-product-services.png)

-> Remember to build OrderService.Application project with `dotnet build` command if you are having problems with finding necessary namespace.
+> Build the **OrderService.Application** project with `dotnet build` command if you are having problems with resolving the new namespaces.

-Since there is no implementation of *IProductAppService* and *IProductPublicAppService* exist in OrderService.Application layer, you need to configure it to make http calls for implementations.
-To achieve it, you need to add the project reference of **Acme.BookStore.ProductService.HttpApi.Client** project and then add module dependency to **OrderServiceApplicationModule**.
+Since there is no implementation of `IProductAppService` and `IProductPublicAppService` in **OrderService.Application**, you need to configure it to make remote HTTP calls.
+To achieve it, you need to add the project reference of **Acme.BookStore.ProductService.HttpApi.Client** project to **Acme.BookStore.OrderService.Application** and then add the module dependency to **OrderServiceApplicationModule**.
+Here's the steps:

 - **Add csproj reference**: